learning2hash/learning2hash.github.io/_publications/norouzi2012hamming.markdown

 ---
 Motivated by large-scale multimedia applications we propose to learn mappings from high-dimensional data to binary codes that preserve semantic similarity.
-Binary codes are well suited to large-scale applications as they are storage ef- ficient and permit exact sub-linear kNN search.
+Binary codes are well suited to large-scale applications as they are storage efficient and permit exact sub-linear kNN search.
 The framework is applicable to broad families of mappings, and uses a flexible form of triplet ranking loss.
 We overcome discontinuous optimization of the discrete mappings by minimizing a piecewise-smooth upper bound on empirical loss, inspired by latent structural